Michael Jackson’s dance lean explained using Forces

 The ‘antigravity tilt’ (> 45° forward bend), the dance move introduced by Michael Jackson, in comparison to the normal limit of a human tilt (20° forward bend), as well as the conceptualized shoe designed by MJ and coinventors.
 Credit: Manjul Tripathi.

 The heel of the shoe contained a slot that locked onto a metallic peg that emerged from the stage at the right moment, locking his foot in place and providing an anchor to allow the extreme angles.
+However, they say, even with this hitching system it would still require huge core strength to be able to lock his body into a rigid straight line while leaning over and pulling himself back upright.

 The University of Adelaide’s Associate Professor Dominic Thewlis, who was not involved in the paper but specialises in human biomechanics, agrees, but also points out it wasn’t something that only Jackson would be able to do.